Information on Surrogacy

 Every pregnancy comes with risks.
 But death is extremely rare in this day and age in America.
 I said "extremely rare", not impossible.
 Most surrogacy contracts do provide for a life insurance policy for the surrogate.

 But ask yourself this: would you be concerned with her death if she was pregnant with your child?
-Would you loose sleep over it, or be happy and excited?
+Would you lose sleep over it, or be happy and excited?
 Today, pregnancy is not something to be worried about in this way.

 3. How should I feel about this since she wants to have a baby for someone before we have a baby together?